Tiger Woods toils to 6-over 78 in British Open grind

 By the time he had dropped two more shots at No. 7 after driving into a bunker on the adjacent hole, Woods was 6-over par and looking as forlorn as the spectator following the 15-time major winner while dressed in a tiger onesie.

-He finished on that number, with the 6-over 78 matching his second-worst round at golf’s oldest major and giving him a remote chance of making the weekend in what might be his final Open at St. Andrews.
+He finished on that number, a 6-over 78 matching his second-highest score at golf’s oldest major and giving him a remote chance of making the weekend in what might be his final Open at St. Andrews.
+Only seven players in the 156-man field shot worse Thursday.

+“Looks like I’m going to have to shoot 66 tomorrow to have a chance,” Woods said.
+“So obviously it has been done.
+Guys did it today.
+And my responsibility tomorrow is to go ahead and do it.”

 Perhaps it was too much to expect Woods to contend this week, despite being one of the greatest players to pick up a golf club.